mmkulmala/cvbank/readme.md

 # CV-bank

+This is my thesis work for Oulu University of Applied Sciences.
+This is also the first time I develop something with Kotlin and graphql.
-CV-bank is Spring Boot app implementation of FRESH cv template.
+CV-bank is Spring Boot app implementation of FRESH cv template with data repository being Mongodb.
+Data is queried and mutated (inserted, deleted and updated) by graphql.
 Technologies used: Kotlin, Graphql, Mongodb, FRESH json template.

 Notice: WORK IN PROGRESS!

-## Pre-installs
+## Pre-installations

-At the moment needs mongodb installed in the system as well as jdk 8 (maven etc) and graphql.
-Later will include these in Docker container.
+At the moment needs mongodb installed in the system as well as jdk 8 (jdk update to 9 is in the schedule) and graphql.
+Later I will include these in Docker container.
+Also at some point hack-my-resume node.js library is added for transformation support.

-## Compiling
+## Compiling the app

 Compile app
 ```